JohannesPausch/JohannesPausch.github.io/index.md

 I'm interested in stochastic processes in nature, society and finance.
 They can be microscopic, for example in chemical reactions or macroscopic like dynamics of population; they can be on short time scales, as in limit order books, or over a long time such as during the evolution of organisms.

 More about me is [here](CV.md).
-My website at Imperial College is [here](http://www.imperial.ac.uk/people/j.pausch15).
+My website at St. Catharines' College of the University of Cambridge is [here](https://www.caths.cam.ac.uk/directory/dr-johannes-pausch).

 My workflow:
 - Identifiy what are the important features (space, interactions, memory?)